orey/papers/docs/articles/safe.md

 Those two set of skills had to work hand in hand: The program manager was gathering the dependencies highlighted by the architect and was creating milestones of synchronization where necessary.
 The target was to determine *who* was delivering *what* to *whom* and *when*.
 Each project had its own targets, including the potential need to deliver a certain scope to another project at a certain moment.

 With this "program management" approach, massive projects can be realized.

+## The customer budget constraints

+SAFe makes us recall very basic questions.

+Why do we have a project phase and a maintenance phase?

 ## SAFe confusion of project and maintenance